satorici/satori-docs/docs/notifications.md

 If you need any help, please reach out to us on [Discord](https://discord.gg/F6Uzz7fc2s) or via [Email](mailto:support@satori-ci.com)

-## Report
+## Notifications with PDF Report

-If you need to receive your report along with your notification, you can do so indicating it as part of your playbook settings:
+If you want to receive a copy of your report in PDF along with your notification, you can do so indicating it as part of your playbook settings:

 ```yml
 settings:
   onLogFail: slack
   report: pdf
 ```

-That will include the PDF version along with the Slack notification of what was the status of your report.